laughingman77/video_list_csv/README.md

 # .env options

+* `scanner`: (ffprobe, mediainfo or auto) Select the prefrred scanning package.
+If set to `auto` then ffprobe takes preference but will fallback to mediainfo if no packages are detected.
 * `detect_if_not_in_filename`: (0 or 1) If the audio/audio formats or resolution are not detected in the filename, then automatically detect them.
 * `force_detect`: (0 or 1) Force detection of the video streams on all videos (this will override `detect_if_not_in_filename` and ignore any values found in the filename for the Resolution/Video/Audio columns).
   **Note**: This is turned off by default, because it can dramatically increase processing time.